-An employee hired in temporary employment may be laid off in accordance with section 2 of chapter 5 of the Employment Contracts Act.
+An employee hired in fixed-term employment may be laid off in accordance with section 2 of chapter 5 of the Employment Contracts Act.

-10. Advance explanation of layoff, hearing of employee views and layoff notices shall be governed by sections 3 and 4 of chapter 5 of the Employment Contracts Act.
+11. Advance explanation of lay-off, hearing of employee views and lay-off notices shall be governed by sections 3 and 4 of chapter 5 of the Employment Contracts Act.

-11. An employee who has been laid off may resign in accordance with section 7 of chapter 5 of the Employment Contracts Act.
+12. An employee who has been laid off may resign in accordance with section 7 of chapter 5 of the Employment Contracts Act.